OscarBohlin/foodly/README.md

 This is a project for the course "Introduction to database management" (5DV202) at Umeå University, spring 2023.

-A quick presentation of Foodly can be viewed in [Commercial](./commercial.mp4)
+A quick presentation of Foodly can be viewed in the [commercial](./commercial.mp4).

 ## Authors